rtlemos/spilhaus/README.md

 Currently, the Spilhaus projection is missing in PROJ, making it unavailable for R and Python enthusiasts, among others: https://github.com/OSGeo/PROJ/issues/1851.
-This repo contains two scripts:
+This repo contains four scripts:

-- `spilhaus.R`, which contains the main functions that you may want to use, and
+- `spilhaus.R` and `spilhaus.py`, which contain the main functions that you may want to use, and
-- `example.R`, which demonstrates how to use the functions to create and plot a dataset using the Spilhaus projection.
+- `example.R` and `example.py`, which demonstrate how to use the functions to create and plot a dataset using the Spilhaus projection.

-In `spilhaus.R`, the functions
+In `spilhaus.*`, the functions

 - `from_lonlat_to_spilhaus_xy` and
 - `from_spilhaus_xy_to_lonlat`